DeveloperLx/Android-Development-Tutorials-translation/Reactive Programming with RxAndroid in Kotlin An Introduction.md

         </div>
     </div>
     <p>
-        You can download the final project from this tutorial
+        你可以在
         <a href="https://koenig-media.raywenderlich.com/uploads/2017/09/cheesefinder-final.zip"
         sl-processed="1">
-            here
+            这里
         </a>
-        .
+        下载最终的项目。
     </p>
     <p>
         You’ve learned a lot in this tutorial.
         But that’s only a glimpse of the RxJava world.
         For example, there is
         <a href="https://github.com/JakeWharton/RxBinding" sl-processed="1">
             RxBinding
         </a>
         , a library that includes most of the Android View APIs.
-Using this library, you can create a click observable by just calling
+        Using this library,
+        you can create a click observable by just calling
         <code>
             RxView.clicks(viewVariable)